russeta/docs-tap/install.md

       - service-bindings.lab.vmware.com
     ```

->**Note:** If you decide to exclude a package after performing a profile installation which included that package, you cannot see the the accurate package states immediately after running `tap package installed list -n tap-install`.
+>**Note:** If you decide to exclude a package after performing a profile installation which includes that package, you cannot see the the accurate package states immediately after running `tap package installed list -n tap-install`.

 >**Note:** You can break package dependencies by removing a package.
 Allow 20 minutes to verify that all packages have reconciled correctly while troubleshooting.